boxyhq/website/docs/terminus/deploy/index.md

 ## Via [Docker Compose](https://docs.docker.com/compose/)

 ### Intro
 The easiest way to get started with Terminus is by running it via docker compose.
-Terminus' services are deployed automatically in 3 containers comprising:
+Terminus' services are deployed automatically in 4 containers comprising:

 + [Proxy service](../architecture/#proxy-service) with the embedded model management UI
++ Proxy persistence container
 + [Vault service](../architecture/#vault-service) container
 + [Vault persistence](../architecture/#persistence-vault) container

-The three services run on the same private network and can see each other.
+The four services run on the same private network and can see each other.
 Additionally they expose the relevant ports for API interactions and communications.

 The main entry point to Terminus is via the Proxy service.
 By default it runs here [http://localhost:3002](http://localhost:3002)